hawkerboy7/de-builder/README.md

 ## Planned Features
 - `--start` should also create client folders and entry files
-- Fixing initial build ready-trigger to be after all initial compiling is finished.
+- Add support for __LDE__ type 3
-- Add support for LDE __LDE__ type 3
+- Fixing initial build ready-trigger.
+This should be after all initial compiling is finished.
 - Create a setup with [de-base](https://github.com/hawkerboy7/de-base)
 	and